-- The dining halls partnered with Take Back the Tap on installing purified water fountain units, sell low cost reusable water bottles, and have removed the sale of plastic water bottles at 3 cafes and Terra Fresca. - Dining halls use only reusable plates, cups, and silverware for onsite dining. - In Fall 2011 we introduced our new reusable to-go container program for our dining halls and cafes to reduce the amount of single use disposable containers. - UCSC Catering uses disposable tableware derived from sugarcane that can be pulped and returned to the soil as compost.
-Catering provides collection containers at some events to separate and collect these items, but currently there is not oversight regarding how those items are disposed. - Partnered with the student led initiative "Take Back the Tap" at working towards eliminating single use water bottles and increasing access to water bottle refill stations.
+- The dining halls partnered with Take Back the Tap on installing purified water fountain units, sell low cost reusable water bottles, and have removed the sale of plastic water bottles at 3 cafes and Terra Fresca. - Dining halls use only reusable plates, cups, and silverware for onsite dining. - In Fall 2011 we introduced our new reusable to-go container program for our dining halls and cafes to reduce the amount of single use disposable containers.
+Our Eco-club is growing each year! - UCSC Catering uses disposable tableware derived from sugarcane that can be pulped and returned to the soil as compost.
+Catering provides collection containers at some events to separate and collect these items, but currently there is not oversight regarding how those items are disposed. - Partnered with the student led initiative "Take Back the Tap" at working towards eliminating single use water bottles and increasing access to water bottle refill stations. - Bring Your Own Mug (BYOM) program was strengthened within dining with the frequent buyer punch card and a new phone app called GVING allows users to paperlessly track punches.
+New Contigo coffee mugs were sold discounted to encouraged the campus community to BYOM.

+.
 Performance and Operations